discos/simulators/doc/setup.rst

 This command will install all the simulator libraries and scripts into your Python environment, and you will be able to use it and test it as soon as the previous command execution is completed.

+.. note:: Now that you successfully installed the package, if you want to know how to write a simulator, how to run the tests or how to contribute to this project, read the :ref:`developer` section.
+If you just want to know how to use the simulators in order to run your code without having to rely on the real hardware, then you can jump to the :ref:`user` chapter.